gchq/stroom/stroom-query/stroom-query-common/docs/stroom_ql.md

 Specify the field to window by and a duration.
 Durations are specified in simple terms e.g. `1d`, `2w` etc.

-By default a window will insert a count into the next period row.
+By default, a window will insert a count into the next period row.
 This is because by default we advance by the specified window size.
 If you wish to advance by a different duration you can speficy the advance amount which will insert counts into multiple future rows.

 # Examples
 from "index_view" // view